DewaldOosthuizen/zombie_mashup/README.md

 Power ups:

-1. Your bullets will go through boxes and only disperse on enemies or other non-breakable objects.
+1. Your bullets will go through boxes and only disperse on enemies or non-breakable objects.
-2. Your bullets will increase in size and be able to distroy certain objects that you could not destry previousely. e.g. Saw's
+2. Your bullets will increase in size and be able to destroy certain objects that you could not destroy previousely. e.g. Saw's